ergogen/ergogen/docs/reference.md

 `shift` adds extra translation, while the difference between `orient` and `rotate` is whether they add their rotation before or after the translation.

 Also note that anywhere an anchor can be specified, a list of anchors is also valid.
-It would be meaningless, though, if each subsequent anchor would override the previous one, so the `affects` clause helps to affect only certain dimensions of the anchor.
+It would be meaningless, though, if each subsequent anchor would override the previous one, so the `affect` clause helps to affect only certain dimensions of the anchor.
 It can be declared using a string containing any of `x`, `y`, or `r`, which stand for the x and y coordinates and the rotation of the anchor, respectively.

 Once we know _where_ to start, we can describe the `columns` of our layout.